-Still working in their groups, the task for the students now is to modify this game, in such a way that a literacy or a numeracy aspect is built into it.
+Still working in your group, the task is to modify a game chosen by the facilitator, in such a way that a literacy or a numeracy aspect is built into it.

-Then students are asked to change the game so that it is suitable for children who are 8 years old.
+Then change the game again so that it is suitable for children who are 8 years old.

-Students have 20 minutes to do this.
+You have 20 minutes to do this.